shubhambareja/TSF/README.md

 # TSF - Business Intelligence & Analytics
-This repository has the code files of the 4 tasks given by The Sparks Foundation.
+This repository has the code files of the 2 tasks out of 4 tasks done on R Programming given by The Sparks Foundation.